dynamiqs/dynamiqs/docs/tutorials/time-dependent-operators.md

 !!!
 Warning "The function `f` must return a JAX array (not an array-like object!)"
     An error is raised if the function `f` does not return a JAX array.
 This error concerns any other array-like objects.
 This is enforced to avoid costly conversions at every time step of the numerical integration.

 ???
-Notes "Batching callable time-arrays"
+Notes "Batching arbitrary time-dependent operators"
     The batching of the returned time-array is specified by the array returned by `f`.
 For example, to define an arbitrary time-dependent operator batched over a parameter $\theta$:
     ```pycon
     >>> thetas = jnp.linspace(0, 1.0, 11)  # (11,)